marinasundstrom/raven/docs/architecture.md

 There are multiple derived node types representing the different elements of the source code, such as `MethodDeclarationSyntax` and `IfStatementSyntax`.

+#### Syntax lists

+A node may have multiple child nodes of the same type.
+A block may have multiple statements in a list of statement nodes.

+Lists aren't themselves nodes.
+The "child nodes" are children of the parent node.

 ### Internal tree

 As an implementation detail there is an optimized internal tree that holds the actual information node and token.
 These nodes can be re-used during the compilation.